Eryadu/Java_feb_2025/src/studyMaterial/InnerClass.md

 4. Anonymous Inner Class:
 -- A class without a name, defined and instantiated at the same time.
 -- Often used for implementing interfaces or extending classes on the fly.
+-- Any anonymous inner class can implement only one interface at one time.
+It can either extend a class or implement an interface at a time.
 Example:

 interface Greeting {